valpackett/sandblast/README.md

 - FreeBSD, obviously -- currently tested on 10.1
 - *For CPU and memory limiting*: the kernel rebuilt with [RCTL/RACCT](https://wiki.freebsd.org/Hierarchical_Resource_Limits)
-- *For virtualized networking*: the kernel rebuilt with VIMAGE (and IPFIREWALL/DUMMYNET for traffic limiting -- pf's ALTQ crashes the system when starting vnet jails!)
+- *For bandwidth limiting*: the kernel rebuilt with ALTQ
 - (the best kernel configuration is mentioned later in the readme)
 - [Jansson](http://www.digip.org/jansson/) -- `pkg install jansson`